gymnastjs/gymnast/README.md

 ## CSS Usage

 To use the standalone CSS files run `yarn build`, the `/dist` folder contains the built css artifacts.
-Usage details are available [here](./CSS.md)

 ## Contributing